 We are pleased to echo NVIDIA's announcement for CUDA 10.1 today, and are particularly excited about CUDA 10.1's continued compatibility for Visual Studio.
 CUDA 10.1 will work with RC, RTW and future updates of Visual Studio 2019.
 To stay committed to our promise for a Pain-free upgrade to any version of Visual Studio 2017 that also carries fo

-As we continue to work towards improving the conformance of the MSVC compiler for the C++ community, we would like to enable more C++ libraries, and today we are bringing Boost.Hana to Visual C++.
+Overview As we continue to work towards improving the conformance of the MSVC compiler for the C++ community, we would like to enable more C++ libraries, and today we are bringing Boost.Hana to Visual C++.
 Building on our recent C++ conformance progress, customers can now use Boost.Hana with the VS2017 15.7 update after we've applied some s

 In Visual Studio 2015 Update 1, we added partial support for C++11 core language feature Expression SFINAE.